Is Applied Materials (AMAT) Mo - GuruFocus.com

 ROIC vs WACC

-One can evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
-If the ROIC exceeds the WACC, the company is likely creating value for its shareholders.
-Over the past 12 months, Applied Materials' ROIC stands at 33.65, while its WACC is at 13.61.
+Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
+The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
+For the past 12 months, Applied Materials's return on invested capital is 33.65, and its cost of capital is 13.77.

 Conclusion

-In summary, Applied Materials (AMAT, Financial) appears modestly overvalued.
-The company's financial condition is strong, and its profitability is robust.
+In conclusion, the stock of Applied Materials appears to be modestly overvalued.
+The company's financial condition is strong and its profitability is robust.
 Its growth ranks better than 61.56% of companies in the Semiconductors industry.
 To learn more about Applied Materials stock, you can check out its 30-Year Financials here.